Employee Retention Through Recognition: A Program Blueprint

 Keep the blueprint small enough to run

-A practical first version can be one roster, four recognition moments, three templates, one approval queue, and a monthly coverage review.
-That is enough to create rhythm without pretending to be an all-in-one culture platform.
+A practical first version can be one roster, four recognition moments, three templates, one approval queue, and a monthly review.
+That is enough to start without pretending to be an all-in-one HR platform.